-The best garage door colors are often those that blend well with the existing colors found on your home.
-If you have no idea where to start, we recommend taking a look at your own house and making note of all the colors you see.
+The best garage door colors are often those that blend well with the existing colors found in your home.
+If you have no idea where to start, we recommend taking a look at your own house and making a note of all the colors you see.
 Are there two or three that are used often?
 Write them down and then consider how they would look on your garage door installation in Katy, TX.

 This is one of the easiest options because the color you choose will blend in seamlessly with the rest of your home.
 If you’re not looking to make any kind of bold statement, a monochromatic color scheme may also make your home appear larger.

 A Bold Statement